Skip to content

 sudo mount /dev/sdb6 /root/snap/immich-distribution/common/lunar-holiday

-Another scenario is that you only like to add a specific folder as a library.
-Let's assume that your holiday pictures are stored under /data/lunar-holiday.
-Immich can't access that patch due the snap sandbox.
-To solve that, we need to bind mount /data/lunar-holiday to a suitable location like /root/snap/immich-distribution/common/lunar-holiday.
+Alternatively, you might want to add a specific existing folder as an external library.
+For instance, assume your holiday pictures are stored in /data/lunar-holiday.
+Immich cannot access this path directly due to the Snap sandbox.
+To resolve this, you need to bind mount /data/lunar-holiday to an accessible location, such as /root/snap/immich-distribution/common/lunar-holiday.

 Bind mount the library to a suitable location